Peristratus/hopewell-flask-app/README.md

 ---------------------------------------------

- ## Final push/commit
+ ##Deployment on Heroku

  After my User Acceptance Testing (UAT) I pushed the final version of my code to git hub , in my commit message I cataloged each change before my final push, the steps I took can be seen below.

  1. Complete the User UAT evaluation and made sure that all codes are funtional and operational.
  2. Used git commit -m to catalog all my changes in line with UAT requirement.
  3. Used git push to push my final version to my git hub repository.
- 5. Clicked on select branch drop down menu and then selected master.

-## Heroku Depoloyment
- Before my final push on github I had already deployed my project on Herouku to check connectivity and clicked on the automatic deploy from master to ensure that all changes on github are reflected on heroku.
+ Before my final push on github I had already deployed my project on Herouku to check connectivity and I clicked on the automatic deploy from master to ensure that all changes on github are reflected on heroku.
- Steps for deployment can be seen below, my project is now live on [Heroku](https://hopewell-hospiria-project.herokuapp.com/)
+ Steps for deployment can be seen below, my project is now live on Heroku [Medstar Hospital](https://hopewell-hospiria-project.herokuapp.com/)

  1. Create the env.py
  2  Created the gitignore file to ignor the _pycache_ and env.py